Ahmad1901/new-repository/README.md

 # new-repository
-<br>The is a new repository for GitHub workshop.
-First repository on GitHub<br>
+The is a new repository for GitHub workshop. <br>First repository on GitHub</br>